 From the second, then the first-level observation decks we took the stairs back down to ground level, which was really fun.
 I would have hated to have to climb up those stairs!

-Next, we headed by Metro for the Basilica Sacré Cœur atop the highest hill in Paris in the Montmarte district, to get a glimpse of it in the waning evening light.
+Next, we headed by Metro for the Basilica Sacré Cœur atop the highest hill in Paris, in the Montmartre district, to get a glimpse of it in the waning evening light.
 The basilica exterior is constructed from white marble, so it really catches the colors of sunset:

 The day’s menu was written on a chalkboard, which the waiter held up for us to read.
 Thankfully when he flipped sides, the back was written out in English.
 He was very friendly, so I asked him if he knew of Édith Piaf, the famous French singer I am in love with.
 The 2007 movie, La Vie en Rose, earned Marion Cotillard an Academy Award for best actress.
 I’ve cried through the film more times than I care to count.
-He said he did and he knew the movie, but didn’t know where the long hillside staircase Piaf and her companion run up in “to get some grub,” in Montmarte, in a famous scene from the movie.
+He said he did and he knew the movie, but didn’t know where the long hillside staircase Piaf and her companion run up in “to get some grub,” in Montmartre, in a famous scene from the movie.

-The waiter said one of his other customers, G. Marshall, who was dining with her French husband and friends in the front room, did.
-It turns out Ms. Marshall knew a lot about Piaf.
-She was charming and told us about her life on Broadway and her recording in French of Édith Piaf tunes.
+The waiter said one of his other customers, G., who was dining with her French husband and friends in the front room, did.
+It turns out G. knew a lot about Piaf.
+She was charming and told us about her life on Broadway, and her recording in French of Édith Piaf tunes.
 She went on to tell me about the real Piaf, a much stronger person than portrayed in the movie.
-When Ms. Marshall was in Paris researching Piaf, she met and eventually married a Frenchman who had helped string the high wire between the twin towers of the World Trade Center in New York City for the high wire walker, Petit Phillipe, while it was still under construction, in 1971.
-A very daring and death-defying stunt indeed (Phillipe had no net or harnesses – if he fell off the wire it was to his death on the streets below – it turned out he crossed the wire 20 times before finally stepping off after a 45-minute high wire walk, and into the police who promptly arrested him.
+When G. was in Paris researching Piaf, she met and eventually married a Frenchman who had helped string the high wire between the twin towers of the World Trade Center in New York City for the high wire walker, Philippe Petit, while it was still under construction, in 1971.
+A very daring and death-defying stunt indeed (Petit had no net or harnesses – if he fell off the wire it was to his death on the streets below – it turned out he crossed the wire 20 times before finally stepping off after a 45-minute high wire walk, and into the police who promptly arrested him.
 The charges were dropped that day and Phillipe, an impish redheaded 24-year-old at the time, became an overnight celebrity around the world.
 The WTC was his victory walk; he never performed a high wire walk again after this death-defying feat!)!
-It was a very fun 45 minutes talking to her about my favorite French songstress and Ms. Marshall’s life on and off Broadway.
-She was so interesting and engaging, it was very nice to meet someone we could talk to at length in Paris.
-By the way, the dinner was marvelous.
-We ended with a spectacular dessert: Rhum Baba, with a bottle of French rum provided by the friendly waiter, meant to pour over the gleaming dessert.
+Watch a YouTube video of his amazing life leading up to the daring high-wire walk here, as well as rare photographs of that incredible day!

-Metro subway stations closed at midnight – the time we finally left Café de la Butte and G. Marshall.
-We even watched in desperation as one gate closed electronically right at the stroke of midnight.
-We walked a good part of the way toward our little hotel, on the other side of the Seine, as we tried to hail a cab after midnight, on the still bustling boulevard leading away and down the hills from wonderful Montmarte.
+Metro subway stations closed at midnight – the time we finally left Café de la Butte and G. We even watched in desperation as one gate closed electronically right at the stroke of midnight.
+We walked a good part of the way toward our little hotel, on the other side of the Seine, as we tried to hail a cab after midnight, on the still bustling boulevard leading away and down the hills from wonderful Montmartre.
 I stayed up until 7 a.m. this night, due to my remaining jet lag, which always crops up for me on the second night after arrival from a long international haul.